Name of Italy: Evolution of the territory called "Italy"

 Italia, the ancient name of the Italian Peninsula, which is also eponymous of the modern republic, originally applied only to the "tip" of the Italian "boot" (in modern Calabria).

 According to Antiochus of Syracuse, it included only the southern portion of the Bruttium peninsula: the actual province of Reggio Calabria and part of the modern provinces of Catanzaro and Vibo Valentia.
 The town of Catanzaro has a road sign (in Italian) also stating this fact.
 But by this time, Oenotria and Italy had become synonymous and the name also applied to most of Lucania as well.
 Coins bearing the name Víteliú in Oscan (𐌅𐌝𐌕𐌄𐌋𐌉𐌞) were minted by an alliance of Italic peoples (Sabines, Samnites, Umbrians and others) competing with Rome in the 1st century BC.

-The ancient Greeks gradually came to apply the name Italia to a larger region, but it was during the Roman Republic, in 264 BC, that the territory called "Italy" was extended to the Italian Peninsula south of the Arno and Rubicon rivers, to then include, thanks to the addition of Sulla in 81 BC, also Liguria, the addition of Caesar in 45 BC of Cisalpine Gaul and even Istria in 7 AD, this latest addition by Augustus.
-The term "Italy" also included Liguria up to the Varo river and Istria up to Pola.
-All its inhabitants were considered Italic and Roman.
+The ancient Greeks gradually came to apply the name Italia to a larger region, but it was during the Roman Republic, in 264 BC, that the territory called "Italy" was extended to the Italian Peninsula south of the Arno and Rubicon rivers.
+The northern area of Cisalpine Gaul came in the Roman sphere of influence in the 220s BC and became considered geographically and de facto part of Italy.

-The northern area of Cisalpine Gaul was occupied by Rome in the 220s BC and became considered geographically and de facto part of Italy, but remained politically and de jure separated.
-It was legally merged into the administrative unit of Italy in 42 BC by the triumvir Augustus as a ratification of Caesar's unpublished acts (Acta Caesaris).

-Under Emperor Diocletian the Roman region called "Italia" was further enlarged with the addition in 292 AD of the three big islands of the western Mediterranean Sea: Sicily (with the Maltese archipelago), Sardinia and Corsica, coinciding with the whole Italian geographical region.

 The borders of Roman Italy, Italia, are better established.
 Cato's Origines, the first work of history composed in Latin, described Italy as the entire peninsula south of the Alps.
 According to Cato and several Roman authors, the Alps formed the "walls of Italy".
+The north, however, being a province, remained de jure separated from Italy in administrative matters for a longer period of time.
+It was legally merged into the administrative unit of Italy in 42 BC by the triumvir Augustus, as planned by Julius Caesar, who had already extended Roman citizenship to all of Cisalpine Gaul in 49 BC.
+The term "Italy" also included Liguria up to the Varo river and Istria up to Pola and to the Arsa river.
+All its inhabitants were considered Italic and Roman.

+Under Emperor Diocletian the administrative Roman region of "Italia" was further enlarged with the addition in 292 AD of the three big islands of the western Mediterranean Sea: Sicily (with the Maltese archipelago), Sardinia and Corsica, coinciding with the whole Italian geographical region.

+Indeed, under Diocletian Italy became the 'Dioecesis Italiciana.
+It also included southern Raetia (actual Switzerland and parts of Austria).
+It was subdivided into the following provinces: